denten-books/plain-text/20-metaphor.md

 > thus disorganized, language will be dead to all the nobler purposes of human
 > intercourse [@shelley_essays_1840].

-In highlighting the continually regenerative power of the poetic metaphor, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
+In highlighting the continually regenerative power of poetic metaphor, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
 @billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is, understood literally.
 They create connections, which with time become habituated and invisible.
-Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] The idea of a "dead metaphor," for example, itself no longer evokes death.
-The metaphor withers: once the connotation is lost, it becomes a denotative statement lacking any exploratory or explanatory potential.
+Taken for literal truth, metaphors lose their quality of mediation or literally "ferrying across."[^ln1-greek] The idea of "dead metaphors" itself no longer evokes death, for example.
+Metaphors wither: once a connotation is lost, it becomes a denotative statement lacking any exploratory or explanatory potential.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
-In their most generative form, metaphors produce new meaning.

-The creative juxtaposition between two as before unrelated conceptual domains brings novel aspects of experience to light.
-With time, the poetic metaphor no longer perpetuates understanding; it becomes an instrumental shortcut, a commonplace.
-In the words of Viktor Shklovsky: we "cease to experience" the trope [@shklovsky_voskreshenie_1914].
+In the height of their generative powers, metaphors produce new meaning.
+At the nadir, they block judgement and perception.
+Creative juxtaposition between two as before unrelated conceptual domains brings novel aspects of experience to light.
+With time, however, metaphors no longer perpetuate understanding;
+they become commonplace instrumental shortcuts.
+In the words of Viktor
+Shklovsky: we "cease to experience" the trope [@shklovsky_voskreshenie_1914].
 Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception to the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated can play a vital part in structuring everyday experience.
-He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
+He gave an example of the following sentence:
+*He still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping, in this case, is used as a synonym to "understanding."
 It indicates a transference of properties between physical (grasping) and mental (understanding) realms.
 Despite being commonplace, the metaphor is alive, Lakoff argued, because it continues to perform a function, naming a mental activity that we would otherwise find difficult to explain with precision.
-Such a metaphor is less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely [@lakoff_death_1987].
-The metaphor dies in the sense of being overused, but it dies also in another sense for not being used at all.
+Such metaphors are less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely [@lakoff_death_1987].
+A metaphor dies in the sense of being overused, but it dies also in another sense for not being used at all.

-A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
-He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
+Truly dead metaphors for Lakoff are ones where the original source image no longer makes sense.
+He gives the example of the English *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
 The foot was historically used in a typographical flourish to decorate familial tree diagrams.

-In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
-We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
-By contrast, the average English speaker no longer perceives the *pied de grue* contained within the English *pedigree*.
+In the previous example, when we spoke of metaphorical mental "grasping," both sides of the domain transference were readily available to us.
+We understood something about grasping things and extended it to the mind's capacity to take hold of ideas.
+By contrast, most English speakers no longer perceive the *pied de grue* contained within *pedigree*.
 In the case of a commonplace, the metaphor is merely tired from frequent use, whereas it is completely dead in the crane's foot example.
 All habituated metaphors like "grasping ideas" and "pedigree" lose a measure of their symbolic connotation with time.
 Unlike "pedigree," however, the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
-It therefore retains it generative powers.
+It therefore retains its generative powers.
 According to Lakoff, the underlying metaphor "the mind is like a hand" produces other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot in the English "pedigree" by contrast has stopped generating novel connections.
-The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987;
-@muller_metaphors_2008].
-The metaphor sometimes "dies" but continues to produce new linkages, as is the case with grasping ideas.
-At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.
+The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987; @muller_metaphors_2008].
+Metaphors sometimes "die" but continue to produce new linkages, as is the case with grasping ideas.
+At other times, they die in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

-Furthermore, note that a wholly unmotivated metaphor does not live at all.
+Furthermore, note that wholly unmotivated metaphors do not live at all.
 Thus the Mad Hatter poses his famous nonsensical riddle in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
-The complete dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln1-carroll] No domain mapping happens between ravens and writing desks.
+The complete dissimilarity between the domains---of animals and furniture---prevents any productive congruence.[^ln1-carroll] No domain mapping happens between ravens and writing desks.
 Not having been born, the metaphor dies in yet another sense.

-With these comments on broken and dead metaphors in mind, I return to the kind of metaphors we have been discussing earlier in the chapter---the kind found on computer screens---to ask: How does the interface metaphor live or die by the above definitions?
+With these comments on broken and dead metaphors in mind, I return to computer screens and ask: How do interface metaphors live or die by the above definitions?

-When we discards a document into the wastepaper basket, to return to our recurring example, we intuitively expect the computer to erase it.
-This would fulfill Lakoff's invariance principle, which, if you would recall, describes the projection of structure from the source domain *in a way that is consistent with the inherent structure of the target domain* [@lakoff_contemporary_1998, 215].
+When we discard a document into a dustbin, to return to our recurring example, we intuitively expect the computer to erase it.
+This would fulfill Lakoff's invariance principle, which, if you would recall, describes transference from a source domain *in a way that is consistent with the inherent structure of the target domain* [@lakoff_contemporary_1998, 215].
 But the computer does not do this.
-We "empty the dustbin," but have no means to verify whether the transference of properties took place or not.
+We "empty the dustbin," but have no means to verify the structure of the implied transference.
 Our ability to actually erase data stands in an arbitrary relationship to the depicted figure.
-The metaphor breaks almost as badly as the transference between desks and ravens.
-Indeed, the act of "emptying the trashcan" ceases to be a metaphor at all; it no longer anything.
+The metaphor breaks almost as badly as transference between desks and ravens.
+Indeed, the act of "emptying trashcans" ceases to be metaphoric.
+It no longer stands for the action it depicts.
 The transferred properties are not simply missing in transit, they are manifestly misrepresented.

 ## Dissimulation